Chapter Two (1785-1790): Going to Africa Via Boston

 The heartfelt passages in this and his other letters to Lettsom were less about the evils of slavery and more about the sacrifices Thornton proposed to make: “Be kind enough my dear friend, to give me thy advice and assistance, but consider attentively every attention of mine in this affair.
 It is the most important which certainly ever engaged the attention of one man.”
 He hoped Lettsom would raise money by subscription for “equipping” the mission.
 He noted his own financial sacrifice: “If it be considered that I sacrifice eight or ten thousand pounds, besides my practice; which, with the pains I have taken in the study of my profession, would doubtless bring me a good living, it might serve to stimulate others to do something of consequence.”
 All that said, he told Lettsom not to drum up support too loudly: “For fear that I might meet with any interruption in the execution of this, I would not have it made generally known, therefore beg thy secrecy” except with people who might give money for the cause.(16)

 In this and other letters to Lettsom, he didn't reveal who in Philadelphia gave him the road map on which to chart his course to save the world.
-Thornton evidently did get advice from someone to go to Newport, Rhode Island, because that is where he started his crusade.
-Philadelphia was the home town of Benezet who remained an honored figure after his death in 1784.
-He never mounted a campaign to take or send blacks to Africa.
-He opened a school for black children in Philadelphia.
-However, his ideas found fallow ground among non-Quakers.
-In 1773, a decade after Benezet's book appeared, two Congregationalist ministers in New England, Ezra Stiles and Samuel Hopkins, discussed whether two talented blacks who came out of Africa to learn about Christianity should be supported in a mission to return to Africa and spread the Word.
-Then Stiles veered toward white supremacy, the Lord would simply make blacks disappear.
-Hopkins expanded the missionary idea to include leading blacks back to Africa.
-Meanwhile, free blacks themselves who organized self help organizations in Newport and Boston made returning to Africa one of the tenets of their societies.
+He evidently did get advice from someone to go to Newport, Rhode Island, because that is where he started his crusade.
+Samuel Hopkins, the Congregationalist minister there, embraced the idea of sending black Christian missionaries to Africa and then extended that idea to sending all blacks back to Africa.
+Free blacks themselves who organized self help organizations in Newport and Boston made returning to Africa one of the tenets of their societies.

 Thornton had a reason to look for non-Quaker allies.
 He could avoid the moral scruples of Quakers.
 Thornton had likely learned from Smeathman that while Quakers offered money to take blacks back to Africa, they refused to buy guns for them.
 Thornton liked being a Quaker.
 He would never flirt with another faith.
 Sitting in silence and seeking direction from God was a tonic.
 However, he rightly sensed that seeking support for his scheme in Philadelphia would only invite the formation of a committee that would let moral imperatives overrule military necessity.
 One attraction of taking blacks back to Africa was that it would possibly entail a naval exploit to rival the storied service of his cousin Robert Foster.